Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 In Java SE 13 you also have all the functions of the String class.

-Enhancements to the switch expression
+Improvements of the switch expression

 Code - Improved switch expression from version 12 in Java SE 13